sunilraj180805/alzheimers-mri-classification/README.md

 ## ⚠️ Limitations

-- Models trained on OASIS dataset — performance on other MRI formats may vary
+- Models trained on this dataset — performance on other MRI formats may vary
 - Grayscale MRI only — color or 3D volumetric scans require preprocessing changes
 - Moderate Impairment class has fewer samples — slight class imbalance present